Raz18/http_server_task/README.md

 The Flask server routes incoming API requests to the backend API tasks for processing.

-Tasks are executed based on the task name and parameters.
+HTTP related Tasks are executed based on the task name and parameters.

 Example Usage